All Episodes

 We act defensive.

-Oh no, we're nice guys.
+Oh, no, we're nice guys.

 Watch us.

-We will make sure that seniors who don't even want it get free drugs as part of Medicare.
+And we will make sure that seniors who don't even want it get free drugs as part of Medicare.

 See, we have big hearts.